TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

-The input to this method consists of the names of various organs, formatted as text prompts such as ``A photo of a [CLS]'', where [CLS] represents a specific organ category (e.g., ``liver'' or ``pancreas'').
-For $K$ organ categories, we construct $K$ text prompts $\{T_1, T_2, \dots, T_K\}$, where $T_k = \text{``A photo of a } [CLS_k]\text{''}$, and $[CLS_k]$ is the name of the $k$-th organ.
+\paragraph{Text Input:}The input to this method consists of the names of various organs, formatted as text prompts such as ``A Computed tomography(CT) of a [item]'', where [item] represents a specific organ category (e.g., ``liver'' or ``pancreas'').
+For $K$ organ categories, we construct $K$ text prompts $\{T_1, T_2, \dots, T_K\}$, where $T_k = \text{``A CT scan/MRI of a } [CLS_k]\text{''}$, and $[CLS_k]$ is the name of the $k$-th organ.
+We utilize the PubMedCLIP text encoder to convert each text prompt $T_k$ into a semantic embedding.
+For the $k$-th text prompt $T_k$, the encoding process is represented as: